Chapter 18: Campus Health and Safety

 The U-M Compliance Hotline may also be used to report concerns: compliance.umich.edu/report-a-concern/

-Concerns can also be reported to safety coordinators, unit safety committees, or the Laboratory and Research Safety Committee (LRSC).
+Concerns can also be reported to safety coordinators, unit safety committees, or the Research and Academic Safety Committee (RASC).